Talkala logo

 What can block caller ID verification

-Verification goes through Twilio's external validation flow.
-It can be rate-limited, and you can't add a number you already own inside Talkala as an external caller ID.
+Caller ID verification uses a separate verification step.
+It can be temporarily limited, and you can't add a number you already own inside Talkala as an external caller ID.

 One common stumbling block: if you already own a number inside Talkala, use it as an owned calling number.
 Don't try to re-add it as an external caller ID.